-Cash provided by investing activities increased \$942.9 million from 2015 to 2016.
-The increase in cash provided by investing activities is primarily attributed to an increase in cash proceeds from the sale of assets of \$694.3 million and an increase in distributions from unconsolidated joint ventures of \$262.6 million.
+Cash provided by investing activities increased \$1.0 billion from 2015 to 2016.
+The increase in cash provided by investing activities is primarily attributed to an increase in cash proceeds from the sale of assets of \$685.1 million and an increase in distributions from unconsolidated joint ventures of \$344.8 million.

 The increase in cash proceeds from the sale of assets is attributed to the sales of ownership interests in Arrowhead Towne Center and the MAC Heitman Portfolio in 2016 and from the sale of Capitola Mall in 2016 (See "Acquisitions and Dispositions" in Management's Overview and Summary).
-The increase in distributions from unconsolidated joint ventures is primarily due to the receipt of the Company's share of the proceeds from the loan placed on Country Club Plaza in 2016 and from the Company's share of the net proceeds from the new loan placed on The Shops at North Bridge in 2016 (See "Financing Activity" in Management's Overview and Summary).
+The increase in distributions from unconsolidated joint ventures is primarily due to the receipt of the Company's share of the net proceeds from the loans placed on Country Club Plaza, The Shops at North Bridge and The Village at Corte Madera in 2016 (See "Financing Activity" in Management's Overview and Summary).